 - Hold the meeting to gauge neighbors’ interest, establish the purpose of the program and begin to identify which issues you’ll address.

 - Elect a chairperson and enlist block captain volunteers to relay information to members on their block, keep up-to-date information on residents and work to involve the elderly, working parents, and young people.
 Block captains also serve as liaisons to police and communicate information about meetings and crime incidents to residents.

 - Establish a regular means of communication with members: telephone tree, e-mail, printed newsletter, blog, Facebook group, etc.

-- Before posting Neighborhood Watch signs, check with law enforcement about eligibility requirements, such as number of participating households.
-Law enforcement may be able to provide the signs, or suggest where they can be ordered.
+- Before posting Neighborhood Watch signs, check with law enforcement about eligibility requirements, such as the number of participating households.
+Law enforcement may be able to provide the signs or suggest where they can be ordered.